How Nicotine Affects Your Heart

 - Be aware of the causes that urge you to smoke and try avoiding these triggers or better substitute them with something that diverts your mind.
 After a few minutes, the urge to smoke diminishes if you’re trying to quit.

 - Make everyone around you aware that you’re quitting and request them to not smoke around you if they’re a smoker.

-- Joining a counseling group or program as it has helped many smokers to quit by merging the support of individual counseling or group treatment.
-The individual efforts of quitting, when combined with a support program, helps in a great way as you get the support and motivation from the people who’ve suffered or are suffering from the same conditions.
+- Joining a counselling group or program has helped many smokers to quit by merging the support of individual counselling or group treatment.
+The individual efforts of quitting, when combined with a support program, help in a great way as you get the support and motivation from the people who’ve suffered or are suffering from the same conditions.

 Beating the nicotine addiction takes more than willpower and determination.
 It’s difficult and one should expect challenges on the way.
 However, many people have successfully quit smoking and led a good and healthy life after that.
 Nothing feels better than taking care of yourself and your heart, after all, it’s you who will be with yourself till the end of your life.